BinaryMongoose/Payload_Spring2023/README.md

 Due to my stupidity, we had to end up using C# for the payload project.
 Not a terrible outcome, but not the best either.

 Now, for those familiar with VCS, or GitHub, you will notice that I have three branches.
-The names should be intuitive, yet you may find that the code that was set up 11,000 feet into the air was the DEBUGGING branch.
+The names should be self-explanatory, yet the software that was sent up 110,000 feet into the air was the code on the _DEBUGGING_ branch.

 Now, there is many ways I could explain away such an atrocity but take a look for yourself at the Debugging and main branches.
-I guess you can say I got bored, I finished the "main" (debugging) code, and then I decided to excercise some mental powers to create a true class like program.
-This is the result of the main program.
+I guess you can say I got bored.
+I finished the original (debugging) code, and then I decided to excercise some mental powers to create a true class like program.
+This is the result of the main branch program.
 I couldn’t finish before the project ended, but I still learned a lot.

-There were two main ideas I was trying to accomplish with the new code.
+There were three main ideas I was trying to accomplish with the new code.

 1. Make the code more readable.
 2. Easier to debug.